CalebQ42/PEDCO/README.md

-Git for school project for PEDCO
+## PEDCO
+Collection of materials for PEDCO and possible test website